LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-11-rustlings-standard-library-types.md

 an initial value, and a closure with two arguments: an ‘accumulator’, and an element.
 The closure returns the value that the accumulator should have for the next iteration.

 As commented out, you may also use [`std::iter::Iterator::reduce`].
-Which is essential same as `fold()` but takes first element as initial value.
+Which is essentially the same as `fold()` but takes first element as an initial value.

 ```rust
 /* file: "exercises/standard_library_types/iterators4.rs" */